robbeofficial/libfreenect2/README.txt

 2. Open the .sln file from ./build/msvc for your version of Visual Studio.
 3. Confirm the platform configuration has x64 selected
 4. Build and run.

+==== Linux

+Currently there is only a provisional makefile for the protonect example.
+You can test it using:

+cd examples/protonect
+make
+sudo ./Protonect

 ==== Other platforms